 Of important note, Clyde is also a city of artists.
 Clyde has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Clyde’s character.

 The per capita income in Clyde in 2010 was $20,734, which is lower middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,936 for a family of four.
 However, Clyde contains both very wealthy and poor people as well.

 Clyde is a somewhat ethnically-diverse city.
 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clyde residents report their race to be White, followed by Black or African-American.
-Clyde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.31% of the city’s residents.
-Important ancestries of people in Clyde include German, Irish, English, British, and Scots-Irish.
+Important ancestries of people in Clyde include German, English, Irish, British, and Romanian.